-Victory Park is a relatively new master-planned development in Dallas, and one I didn’t know very well.
+Victory Park is a relatively new master-planned development in Dallas that I didn’t know very well.
 It’s worth adding it to the list of things to do in Dallas.

-A few years ago, real estate developers came up with a plan to build a neighborhood from scratch.
-This plan encompassed premium apartment buildings, office buildings, hotels, and shops.
-The heart of the development was the American Airlines Center, home of the Dallas Mavericks and the Dallas Stars, as well as a concert venue.
+A few years ago, real estate developers devised a plan to build a neighborhood from scratch.
+This plan encompassed premium apartment buildings, offices, hotels, and shops.
+The heart of the development was the American Airlines Center, home of the Dallas Mavericks and the Dallas Stars, and a concert venue.

 Things to do in Victory Park